AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 1. From the main page of the repository, select `Settings` in the menu bar just below the project’s name.
 2. Within Settings, scroll down from the left hand side menu bar.
 Click `Page`.
 3. In the source section, change none to `main` from the dropdown branch options and click `Save`.
-4. A message prompts just above it, announcing your site is ready to be published.
+4. A message prompts just above it, announcing the site is ready to be published.
 5. Wait for a few seconds, and refresh the page.
 6. The message will change with a check mark stating the site is published.
 A link is provided to view the webpage.